Cybersquatting Examples: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Cybersquatting is a real problem for celebrities and companies, as the examples show.
 Companies need to keep an eye out for squatters in order to protect their trademarks.

 If you have other questions about cybersquatting, please post them on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.